-What is a Key Information Document and why is it important?
+What is a Key Information Document?

 The Key Information Document seems to be the subject of some confusion in the recruitment industry at the moment.
 We have heard from a few clients and colleagues who have a vague understanding of the new requirement, but many are still in the dark about its objective and purpose.
 Let’s see if we can clear some things up for you.

 What is the Key Information Document?